bazelbuild/rules_swift/README.md

 [![Build status](https://badge.buildkite.com/d562b11425e192a8f6ba9c43715bc8364985bccf54e4b9194a.svg?branch=master)](https://buildkite.com/bazel/rules-swift-swift)

-This repository contains rules for [Bazel](https://bazel.build) that can be used to build Swift libraries, tests, and executables for macOS and Linux.
+This repository contains rules for [Bazel](https://bazel.build) that can be used to build Swift libraries

+, tests, and executables for macOS and Linux.

 To build applications for all of Apple's platforms (macOS, iOS, tvOS, and watchOS), they can be combined with the